-Using experienced contempt to navigate the social hierarchy.
-Contempt, also referred to as scorn, is an emotion that occurs in response to another's failure to uphold his or her duties to the group or to properly respect the social order by, for example, demonstrating disloyalty to a superior (Rozin, Lowery, Imada, & Haidt, 1999).
-At a broader level, contempt is experienced when individuals perceive others as low in competence and warmth (classic examples of groups perceived this way are the poor and drug addicts; Fiske, Cuddy, & Glick, 2006), or, at least, lower in competence than oneself (Hutcherson & Gross, 2011; Matsumoto & Ekman, 2004).
+Using Experienced Contempt to Navigate the Social Hierarchy Contempt, also referred to as scorn, is an emotion that occurs in response to another's failure to uphold his or her duties to the group or to properly respect the social order by, for example, demonstrating disloyalty to a superior (Rozin et al. 1999).
+At a broader level, contempt is experienced when individuals perceive others as low in competence and warmth (classic examples of groups perceived this way are the poor and drug addicts; Fiske et al. 2006), or, at least, lower in competence than oneself (Hutcherson and Gross 2011; Matsumoto and Ekman 2004).
 Contempt thus may function to provide affective information to the experiencer that the target of his or her contempt deserves lower status.
 In this way, contempt may serve an informational function opposite to that of shame.

-Displaying contempt as an indication of status.
-To our knowledge, prior research has not examined whether nonverbal displays of contempt, known to be cross-culturally recognizable (Ekman & Friesen, 1986), influence status judgments or status-related behaviors in either displayers or perceivers.
-Several researchers have suggested that contempt displays function to signal an intention to acquire higher status (Matsumoto, 2008; see also Keltner & Haidt, 1999), but the only empirical support for this account comes from a study testing whether head tilt upward influenced perceptions of dominance (Mignault & Chaudhuri, 2003).
-Results demonstrated an effect of this nonverbal behavior on dominance judgments (of the displayer), but this may have been due to the communication of pride, which is more reliably associated with head tilt up than is contempt (Tracy & Robins, 2007b).
-To address this issue, future studies might examine the status implications of displaying a unilateral lip raise - a unique component of contempt (Ekman & Friesen, 1986) - without the addition of head tilt.
+Displaying Contempt as an Indication of Status To our knowledge, prior research has not examined whether nonverbal displays of contempt, known to be cross-culturally recognizable (Ekman and Friesen 1986), influence status judgments or status-related behaviors in either displayers or perceivers.
+Several researchers have suggested that contempt displays function to signal an intention to acquire higher status (Matsumoto 2008; see also Keltner and Haidt 1999), but the only empirical support for this account comes from a study testing whether head tilt upward influenced perceptions of dominance (Mignault and Chaudhuri 2003).
+Results demonstrated an effect of this nonverbal behavior on dominance judgments (of the displayer), but this may have been due to the communication of pride, which is more reliably associated with head tilt up than is contempt (Tracy and Robins 2007b).
+To address this issue, future studies might examine the status implications of displaying a unilateral lip raise-a unique component of contempt (Ekman and Friesen 1986)-without the addition of head tilt.